-One of the big highlights of last weekend's Defending the Faith Conference was meeting Dr. Peter Kreeft.
+One of the big highlights of last weekend’s Defending the Faith Conference was meeting Dr. Peter Kreeft.
 I got to share many conversations with the wise, witty, and wondrous philosopher.
 We discussed everything from C.S.
-Lewis, to surfing, atheists, J.R.R.
+Lewis and surfing, to atheists, J.R.R.
 Tolkien, Jewish mystics, and of course books.

 While discussing our current reads, I mentioned I’m into several introductory philosophy books.
 “Which ones?” he said, his eyes lighting up.
 “The Socratic dialogues, some books by Mortimer Adler, your own titles on logic and St. Thomas Aquinas, and William Lane Craig and Dr. Ed Feser on metaphysics.”

 In reply, Peter rifled off several more recommendations.
 Unfortunately, I didn’t have a pen but I asked if he could email me the titles.
 To my surprise, a couple days later, I received not an email but a letter in my mailbox—what Peter calls “realmail”—containing the following lists.
 I believe they’re from his forthcoming series, Socrates’ Children (St. Augustine’s Press), which traces the history of philosophy in four volumes and focuses more on “the Big Ideas” than on the big philosophers themselves.

 The book recommendations were so helpful I wanted to share them here.
 Many of these titles are in the public domain and available free online.
 But I’ve linked to the best translation and edition available on Amazon.
 So if you’re a budding philosopher searching for a solid reading plan, look no further.
 Enjoy!